abdelfatah-ashour/capacitor-audio-engine/README.md

    - Check if the app has proper storage permissions
    - Verify that the storage path is accessible
    - Ensure there's enough free space
+5. **Microphone Issues**
+   - Use `isMicrophoneBusy()` to check if another app is using the microphone
+   - Try refreshing available microphones with `getAvailableMicrophones()`
+   - Ensure external microphones (headsets, USB) are properly connected
+   - On Android: Built-in microphone should always be available
+   - On iOS: Check if microphone access is enabled in device settings
+6. **Microphone Switching Issues**
+   - Verify the microphone ID exists in the available microphones list
+   - External microphones may disconnect during recording
+   - Some devices may not support seamless microphone switching during recording

 ## 🛠️ Technical Details